jfrog/log-analytics-splunk/README.md

 5. Enter a "Name" in the textbox
 6. (Optional) Enter a "Description" in the textbox
 7. Click on the green "Next" button
-8. Add "jfrog_splunk" index to store the JFrog platform log data into.
+8. Add "jfrog_splunk" (or your custom logs index name) to store the JFrog platform log data into.
 9. Click on the green "Review" button
 10. If good, Click on the green "Done" button
 11. Save the generated token value